List of certified songs in South Korea

+Paul Kim's "Every Day, Every Moment" is the highest certified song in South Korea.
+It has been certified 3× platinum for streaming and 2× platinum for download.

 Anne-Marie's "2002" was the first non-Korean language song to be certified.

-Since 2018, 210 songs have been certified in South Korea in accordance with the certification levels set up by the Korea Music Content Association (KMCA).
+Since 2018, 229 songs have been certified in South Korea in accordance with the certification levels set up by the Korea Music Content Association (KMCA).
 Established in 2008, the KMCA introduced the official South Korean charts in 2010 and record certifications were implemented in April 2018.
 Every song released after January 1, 2018, is eligible for a certification.
 The KMCA divides certification for songs in streaming and downloads.
 For songs released before 2018, Gaon published the Gaon Observation Board that record songs that reach 100 million streams and 2.5 million downloads.

 The first song to be certified Platinum for both streams and downloads was iKon's "Love Scenario" in June and November 2018.
 Paul Kim's "Every Day, Every Moment" is the highest certified song in both categories.
 Anne-Marie's "2002" was the first non-Korean language song to be certified.